Lacrymology/states/openerp/doc/firewall.rst

 openerp
 -------

-The web interface is reachable through Nginx on port 80.
+The web interface is reachable through Nginx on port 80 and 443 if ssl is on.
-LINK TO FIREWALL DOC NGINX.
+Link to ``nginx/doc/firewall.rst``.

 etherpad
 --------

 Etherpad will run and communicate via following port:

-- TCP 9001: NODE
+- TCP 9001: node

-The web interface is reachable through Nginx on port 80.
+The web interface is reachable through Nginx on port 80 and 443 if ssl is on.
-LINK TO FIREWALL DOC NGINX.
+Link to ``nginx/doc/firewall.rst``.